gautampuneet/Kisanhub-/README.md

 Kisanhub Assignment

-for using this first you have to install django,python,django rest frsmework in the system.
+for using this first you have to install django,python,django rest framework in the system.

 Then in the command line Run these commands.